ni/nimi-python/docs/nidcpower/class.rst

-        .. tip:: This property can use repeated capabilities for instruments.
-If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
+        .. tip:: This property can be set/get to specific instruments within your :py:class:`nidcpower.Session` object.
-            You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling set/get value on the result.
+            Use Python index notation on the repeated capabilities container instruments to specify a subset.

+            Example: :py:attr:`my_session.instruments[ ... ].serial_number`

+            To set/get on all instruments, you can call the property directly on the :py:class:`nidcpower.Session`.

+            Example: :py:attr:`my_session.serial_number`

         The following table lists the characteristics of this property.